Standards of Residence

 community.
 All other hours are designated as “courtesy hours” and residents are

 expected to demonstrate consideration for their neighbors at all times.
 Quiet

-hours will be modified to support University activities, such as reading and
+hours will be modified to support University activities, such as Reading Week and

 2.03 Waterbeds and other water furnishings are

 prohibited in residence halls for maintenance and housekeeping reasons.

 Excessive weight and potential water damage may cause harm to the structure of

 2.04 Damaging or tampering with any vending machine,